vineet1992/MNIST_Prediction/README.md

     python MNIST test Results Data Optimal

 This will produce two files, one is "Model_Output/Optimal.txt."
 This contains the training and validation accuracy.
 The second file is "Results.txt" which contains the Testing accuracy.
+To inspect and alter the model architecture, please see the Models/optimized_model.txt file and the Model Specification markdown file for instructions.

 # How did I arrive at this model?

+TODO

 # Full System for MNIST Classification